kryptykfysh/ruby_bank/README.md

 Where Am I At?
 --------------

-I've created tests and classes for both Banks and Accounts, but not yet added any of the persistance requested, as that is addressed in Concerns, below.
+I've created tests and classes for both Banks and Accounts as ActiveRecord classes.

+Transactions (credits and debits) have not yet been implemented.

 Concerns
 --------